 However, your first and simplest priority is simply to install (and keep up to date) an effective anti-virus system.
 You don't have to understand a lot of technical detail.
 We have listed some useful anti-virus suppliers and options on our Resources Page.

-The University's recommendations for staff and students are described on the http://antivirus.open.ac.uk/ website.
 You must install Anti-virus software, and, ensure that it is updated regularly.
-New virus threats arrive at a rate of between 1 and 3 a week , sometimes more often, and each requires that you install an update.
+New virus threats arrive every day and each requires that you install an update.
 If you are not protected, you run a serious risk of being affected, and passing the virus onto others without realising it.
 The most recent virus threats are shown on our Bulletins page - there may well have been one or two announced today.

 You must update your anti-virus system regularly - every day if you can as soon as you logon.
 If you pay for your anti-virus service, it won't work if the license has expired - make sure that your subscription is up-to-date.

 Some viruses and worms attempt to disable your anti-virus system - make sure that the activity indicator in the taskbar shows that it is working properly.

 There are many suppliers of Anti-virus systems.
 You cannot assume that a free service will find and fix all the most recent viruses.
 Your supplier will explain how to keep it up to date.
 If you pay for a service like Norton Anti-Virus, you must remember to renew your subscription each year, otherwise it will stop protecting you when it runs out.

 (Please note that we cannot offer any warranty that a third party supplier can offer the services you need -and we cannot take responsibility for or advise on any act or omission of a third party supplier)

 If your computer is affected by a virus/malware infection, it can be difficult to remove it.
 There are no hard and fast rules, but the site below gives some practical advice: